9inoxx/Market-Inefficiencies-Walkthrough/README.md

 # Market-Inefficiencies-Walkthrough
-Currently a work in porogresss, and above are the datasets used in the pdf.
+Currently a work in progress, and above are the datasets used in the pdf.